ascender1729/CodeSage/README.md

 # CodeSage

-CodeSage is an intelligent code review assistant designed to enhance the software development process.
+CodeSage is an advanced code review assistant designed to enhance the software development process.
 It provides automated insights, best practice suggestions, and helps maintain code quality across projects.

 ## Features